decentralchain/anonymous-transactions-prototype/circuit.md

 ## UX

-The solution is the DApp, deployed on Waves blockchain.
+The solution is the DApp, deployed on unitoken blockchain.

 1. The first, user deposit assets to the smart contract.
 2. After that the user may make an anonymous transfer with his asset, using ephemeral private keys.
 A transaction sender is a smart contract, that's why the user can use uninitialized private keys.